aigc-apps/sd-webui-EasyPhoto/README.md

 # Quick Start
 ### 1. Cloud usage: AliyunDSW/AutoDL/Docker
 #### a.
 From AliyunDSW
-DSW has free GPU time, which can be applied once by a user and is valid for 3 months after appling.
+DSW has free GPU time, which can be applied once by a user and is valid for 3 months after applying.

 Aliyun provide free GPU time in [Freetier](https://help.aliyun.com/document_detail/2567864.html), get it and use in Aliyun PAI-DSW to start EasyPhoto within 3min!